Magnetic soliton molecules in binary condensates: Discussion

 In this paper, we investigated the mechanisms underlying the formation of magnetic soliton bound states and their collision dynamics.
 By calculating the inter-soliton potential, we showed that magnetic solitons with opposite polarization can form bound molecular states, whereas those with like polarization cannot.
 The analytically determined dissociation energy of such bound states shows excellent agreement with numerical simulations.
 The dynamics of bound states exhibit a diverging oscillation period as the unbinding threshold is approached.
 Collisions between excited bound states exhibit dipole-like interactions, leading to attraction or repulsion depending on the relative dipole polarity.
 We also demonstrated substitution-type reactions, in which one soliton of a bound state is replaced by another that collides with it.

 Future studies could investigate bound states in binary dipolar BECs, where long-range interactions and the presence of a roton-maxon spectrum may qualitatively affect the inter-soliton potentials and dynamics.
 Another interesting direction is the generalization to Rabi-coupled systems, which exhibit rich magnetic-soliton dynamics.
 Furthermore, one could study the crossover from the quasi-1D to the three-dimensional cigar-shaped regime.
-While magnetic solitons are expected to be more robust against three-dimensional instabilities than their single-component counterparts---since their size is governed by the spin-healing length, which grows large near the immiscibility threshold---it would be valuable to investigate the two-component analogue of snake instabilities and the formation of vortex rings.
+While magnetic solitons are expected to be more robust against three-dimensional instabilities than their single-component counterparts---since their size is governed by the spin-healing length, which grows large near the immiscibility threshold---it would be valuable to investigate the two-component analog of snake instabilities and the formation of vortex rings.
+More generally, dark-antidark solitons also occur in imbalanced binary BECs, where the intraspecies interactions of the components differ \cite{congy2016dispersive}.
+We have confirmed that bound states also arise in such imbalanced systems (up to at least $g_{11}/g_{22}=1.2$; not shown); a systematic study of these bound states represents another interesting research direction.
 From an experimental perspective, oscillations of bound states, as well as collisions involving magnetic solitons and their molecular counterparts, could provide direct information about the interaction potentials, offering a route to test the predictions of this work.